-Day 4: San Polo, Dorsoduro.
+Day 4: San Polo.
 San Polo is the location of Sta.
 Maria Gloriosa dei Frari and the Scuola Grande di San Rocco.
 The first is the great Franciscan church which houses artworks such as Titian's Assumption and Canova's tomb; the second is adorned with a magnificent cycle of dramatic paintings by Tintoretto.
-Two palaces on the Grand Canal provide very different experiences - the museum of the 18th century in the Ca' Rezzonico and the Peggy Guggenheim collection of 20th-century art.
+The afternoon is free.

 Day 5: Castello, Canareggio.
 An Early Renaisssance morning.
 The church of San Zaccaria is the architectural masterpiece of the era and houses an outstanding altarpiece by Bellini, while the Scuola di San Giorgio degli Schiavoni houses the wonderfully engaging cycle of paintings by Carpaccio.
-To the sestiere of Cannaregio in the afternoon to explore the centuries-old presence and impact of Judaism The Story of Venice continued in Venice, with a tour of the Jewish Ghetto and its synagogues.
+To the sestiere of Cannaregio in the afternoon to explore the centuries-old presence and impact of Judaism in Venice, with a tour of the Jewish Ghetto and its synagogues.